Members named for celebration of Plenary Council

 Very Rev Sean Cullen EV

-“At a time in our Church’s history we’ve not seen before, with the suspension of Masses in many parts of the country and around the world, the announcement of our Plenary Council delegates is a source of great joy for the People of God in Australia,” Archbishop Costelloe said.
+“At a time in our Church’s history we’ve not seen before, with the suspension of Masses in many parts of the country and around the world, the announcement of our Plenary Council members is a source of great joy for the People of God in Australia,” Archbishop Costelloe said.

-The number of delegates from each local church – a diocese, eparchy, ordinariate or prelature – ranged from one to four depending on the local Catholic population.
+The number of members from each local church – a diocese, eparchy, ordinariate or prelature – ranged from one to four depending on the local Catholic population.
 In all, 78 people have so far been confirmed, with additional representation to be named from national organisations representing education, social services, health and aged care, and Aboriginal and Torres Strait Islander Catholic.

-“Bishops across the country worked locally with leaders in their diocese to design a process to consider names of people who were nominated or applied to be delegates for the Plenary Council assemblies,” Archbishop Costelloe said.
+“Bishops across the country worked locally with leaders in their diocese to design a process to consider names of people who were nominated or applied to be members for the Plenary Council assemblies,” Archbishop Costelloe said.

 “We were grateful for and impressed with the faith and the calibre of the people who were nominated.
 We could quite easily have filled several quotas with the names that were put forward.”